gianpi90/docker-apache/apache-server/README.md

-# docker-apache
+# apache-server
-Docker-Apache Server Repository
+Apache-Server folder

-This repository contains the Dockerfile and the other files of the project:
+This folder contains the Dockerfile and the other files of the project:
 <br>./Dockerfile
 <br>./apache-config.conf
 <br>./www/index.html